 Yes!
 One of the good things about your credit report is that negative information is deleted after a certain period of time so that you can rebuild a damaged credit history.
+After that time has passed, you no longer have to worry about closed accounts hurting your credit.
 Positive information typically remains on the credit report longer in order to give you credit for making your payments on time.
 So, when a closed account is deleted depends on its account history.

 How Long Do Closed Accounts Remain?